HTC One (M8): Unveiling and release

 The new device, officially called HTC One (M8) or the new HTC One, was unveiled during a press conference on March 24, 2014, that was held simultaneously in London and New York City.
 Verizon Wireless began offering the device at selected retail outlets immediately after the event.
 The device was scheduled for broad retail availability in North America on April 10, and across 230 carriers in over 100 countries through the end of April.

 It is available in grey, silver, and amber gold color options.
 In the United States, the gold model will be carried exclusively by the retailer Best Buy.

+Android update history

+Due to the HTC One M8's prevalence and status in the Android community, it has received community updates for several years after its discontinuation.
+This makes it one of the longest-updated Android devices, with uninterrupted version releases from Android 4.4 "KitKat" to Android 14.
+Users of Android 14 on the HTC One M8 report it to be relatively stable and usable, with a few bugs.

 Specifications

 Design

 The overall design of the HTC One (M8) closely resembles the 2013 model, the HTC One (M7), with a unibody aluminum frame and dual front-facing speakers, and a brushed metal backing.
 Compared to its predecessor, the M8's aluminum casing now makes up 90% of the frame, up from about 70% previously, as its frame elects for a full metal construction with a more curved shape (rather than a plastic bezel) and thus incorporates smaller amounts of polycarbonate.
 While it is the same thickness as the previous model, it is slightly heavier due to the differences in its construction.
 Located at the top of the device is the power button with an integrated IR blaster; the power button was moved to the right side, while some antennas are being housed behind a plastic band also located at the top.
 At the bottom of the device are a micro USB 2.0 port supporting Qualcomm's QuickCharge 2.0 technology and a headphone jack.
 Unlike the One (M7), the M8 uses nano-SIM cards to save internal space, and with the possibility of dual SIM models in mind.
 The device uses on-screen software buttons consisting of "Back", "Home", and "Recent apps" keys, instead of the pair of physical capacitive buttons used by the previous model.
 The previous design had been panned by critics for being irregular, and causing a black bar to occur on-screen if an app required the deprecated "Menu" key in violation of Android human interface guidelines.